gmuinos/gabriel-recipes.github.io/lasagna/index.md

 - 1/4 spoon of yeast

  ## Dough:
 - 319g warm water
 - 519g all-purpose flour
 - 15g salt
 - 1/2 teaspoon of yeast

+# Cooking

  ## Day before
   - Combine the flour, yeast, and water.
   - Cover and let it rest overnight at room temperature, 12 to 16 hours.